Amirabbas-Afzali/Regression-problem-in-CarPrice_assignment/README.md

 - R programming language (version X.X.X)
 - RStudio (optional but recommended)
 - Required R packages (e.g., dplyr, ggplot2, caret, fastdummy ,...)

-## License
-This project is released under the [MIT License](https://opensource.org/licenses/MIT).
-You are free to use, modify, and distribute the code as per the terms of this license.